kawaicheung/book-on-naming-things/manuscript/Ch_F_CodeShape.md

 The variable `tz` is also sized appropriately.
 Conceptually, a small name like `tz` feels like just one element in a longer-named collection like `systemTimeZones`.
 These are the kinds of subtle visual cues that all lend themselves to good code shape.

 When we edit names, we shouldn't look at them in isolation.
-That habit can drive naming decisions that don’t actually benefit the overall readability or scannability of the surrounding code.
+That habit can drive naming decisions that don’t actually benefit the overall readability of the surrounding code.

 Instead, look at the context in which these names live.
 Find out what’s making a section of code difficult to read and solve the larger problem.
 It might be a more descriptive variable name, but it might also be a terse one.
 Let the full context drive those decisions.
+In the previous examples, I didn't value the precision of certain variable names as much as I did the shape of the lines around them, particularly because the scope of those variables was small.

 When editing prose, we read whole sentences and paragraphs to get a sense of readability and style.
 It’s the same in code-writing.